hiiamboris/red-spaces-gitlab-mirror/creators.md

 </summary>

 - dumping particular spaces tree: if you've ever tried `?? my-face` you know it is a bad idea that will force you to kill the console; spaces however are always fully inspectable
-- it makes inspectable style and event paths, which is helpful when debugging
+- it makes style and event paths also inspectable, which is very helpful when debugging
 - simpler listing of the tree of spaces (otherwise all those words would have to be created anew every time a tree is listed)
 - to test and evaluate an approach different to the one taken in View

 Drawbacks:
 - have to call `get` an extra round sometimes.
 But other way would have to `select .. 'name`, so no big deal.
-- to fetch a deep subspace for inspection (e.g. `probe host/space/list/item`), such path has to be preprocessed.
+- to fetch a deep subspace for inspection (e.g. `probe host/space/list/item`), such path has to be preprocessed (done automatically by Spaces Console - `red console.red`).

 I'm not totally against the alternative though, if more benefits will be discovered.